hammerlab/SmartCount/README.md

 # the main storage directory (otherwise, everything you generate in the container is temporary)
 export CELLDOM_DATA_DIR=/data/disk2/celldom

-# Set this to be the location of this repository
+# Set this to be the location of this repository on the host system
 export CELLDOM_REPO_DIR=$HOME/repos/celldom

 # Run the container, which will show a link to visit in your browser